-4. To manually set the time settings.
-Select from the pull down menu the year, month day and time you would like to apply on the router.
+- 4. To manually set the time settings.
+Select from the pull down menu the year, month day and time you would like to apply on the router. - 5.
+To save changes, click Apply.

 Set schedules

 Advanced > Schedule

 Your router has features Virtual Server rules and Access Controls that can turn on or off through schedules.